whatwedoab/resos-senior-developer-test/README.md

 I'd create a `newsletterSubscribers` collection with primarily the restaurant reference, recipient email address and subscription status, and potentially reference related customer/guest objects, or orders and bookings it stemmed from.

+We'd need a `sendout`/`campaign`/`newsletter` collection that defines the newsletters—content, timing, subject etc.

-I'd also create a `emails` collection, storing each email with a reference to the newsletter subscriber and information about the email i.e. status, subject etc.
+I'd also create an `emails` collection, storing each email with a reference to the `sendout` and the `newsletterSubscriber`, and information about the email i.e. status, subject etc.

-How much information to be stored in the `sentEmails` documents depends a lot on the sending service.
+How much information to be stored in the `emails` documents depends a lot on the sending service.
 Because I wouldn't build the sending logic myself, I'd shop for a good service that can handle that for us, like **SendGrid** or **MailerSend**.
 These services most often also include tracking and a copy of the email, which we could rely on if we don't want to store it ourselves.